-For new students, online registration is available only for Short Seminars and Little Bears, not for Group Classes.
-New students should first fill out an online application and we will follow up to ensure that you sign up for the right program for you.
+For new students, online registration is available only for Short Seminars and Little Bears Classes, not for Adult Group Classes.
+New students should first get started here so we can ensure that you sign up for the right program.
 There is no online enrollment for private lessons.
-Returning students may enroll online, although online enrollment does not guarantee that a spot is still available in the class.

 2. Should I come in to the school to speak with the Program Director?

 - Some people get lost the first time they come to Blue Bear.
 We’d rather you be late for your interview than for your first lesson.